seattletimes/police-killings/src/story.md

 The numbers of people killed by police from 2005 to 2009 averaged 16 deaths per year.
 From 2010 to 2014, it averaged 27 per year.

-*With these questions, explore the data behind the 212 deaths:*

 <div class="by-the-numbers">

+  <em>With these questions, explore the data behind the 212 deaths:</em>
   <!-- Weapons -->
   <aside class="question-box weapon">
     <%= t.include("_question.html", {